sbgh/DadJokesPortal/readme.md

       Express server listening on port 80

- Acces the application by opening a browser with network access to the server and entering the server's host name or IP addresss into the URL bar.
+ Access the application by opening a browser with network access to the server and entering the server's host name or IP addresss into the URL bar.
 The appliuaction UI will be presented.